-CARA Creation Date: 07-Feb-2023 Activity: Power boating activities Activity Scope: This guideline is provided to support schools in implementing the Managing risks in so curriculum activities procedure.
-The CARA planner must be used for the specific school context in conjunction with this guideline considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
-For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template .
-This guideline relates to student participation in power boating activities during daylight hours in Queensland regulated vessels as an activity to support curriculum delivery.
+- CARA Creation Date: 02-Nov-2023 Activity: Power boating activities Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
+The CARA planner must be used for the specific school context in conjunction with considering additional risks, hazards and controls and including environmental, face equipment and student considerations.
+For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template . wer boating activities during daylight ity to support curriculum delivery.
 Note: Schools are not to operate a power boat using a coastal bar crossing .
 Depending on the scope of this activity, other risk assessments may be required when planning.
 Curriculum activities encompassing more than one CARA guideline (e.g. Marine organism activities while Snorkelling) must comply with the requirements of all CARA guidelines appropriate to the activity.
 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise (e.g. charter company), request written risk assessment advice detailing the Safety management system from the Australian Maritime Safety Authority, vessel registration, safety and communications equipment and crew qualifications and attach it to this CARA record.
-For activities conducted off-site, schools must comply with the School excursions and International school study tours procedure.
-Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Small craft are used by TEEC in a support role during canoeing activities and as a transport method for camping and abseiling equipment.
+For activities conducted off-site, schools must comply with the School excursion International school study tours procedure. with the School excursions and Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Small craft are used by TEEC in a support role during canoeing activities and as a transport method for camping and abseiling equipment.
 In rare circumstances the craft are used for emergency transport.
 Conditions on the lake are type one conditions as defined by Maritime Safety Queensland.
 Students do not operate powerboats.
-Inherent Risk Level: High Inherent Risk Level Description: Operating a power boat beyond partially smooth waters Start Date: Sunday, 01 January, 2023 End Date: Sunday, 31 December, 2023 On School Grounds: No Is parental permission required for this activity?
+Inherent Risk Level: High Inherent Risk Level Description: Operating a power boat beyond partially smooth waters Start Date: Monday, 01 January, 2024 End Date: Tuesday, 31 December, 2024 On School Grounds: No Is parental permission required for this activity?
 Yes